UMBC Using New Technology In Effort To Detect COVID-19 In High Occupancy Areas

 BALTIMORE (WJZ) — Imagine being able to tell if there’s COVID-19 in a room before you enter.
 It’s technology being used at the University of Maryland, Baltimore County.

-At UMBC they are going on the offense in their fight against COVID.READ MORE: The Lyric Drops 'Modell' Name From Historic Theater
+At UMBC they are going on the offense in their fight against COVID.READ MORE: USM To Require COVID Vaccinations For All Students, Faculty And Staff Returning To Campuses In The Fall

 “This was an opportunity for us to use a tool that could help us find issues and correct them quicker,” Michael Pound, Director of Environmental Safety and Health at UMBC, said.